cindygraffin-pro/cloud-practitionner/readme.md

 - send session log data to S3 or CW Logs

 **OpsWorks:**
+- configuration management service that provides managed instances of Chef and Puppet
-- Chef & Puppet help config server auto or perform repetitive actions (not created by AWS)
+- Chef & Puppet help config server auto, deploy, manage or perform repetitive actions (not created by AWS)
 - work great with EC2 & on-premises VM
 - OpsWork allow to managed Chef & Puppet (alternative to SSM)
 - provision std AWS resources (db, elb, ebs volumes..)
 - different OpsWork Layers
+- can't be used for running commandes or managing patches on service, neither for provisioning AWS infra

 ## AWS Global Archi